function-store/TD_ParHoverMIDI_VSN1/README.md

 - **For Toggle parameters**: Toggles the parameter on/off
 - **Other parameter types**: No action (returns false)

+### Quick Parameter Reset
+A convenient shortcut for resetting parameters to their default values:

+**Quick Reset Shortcut**:
+- **Press the first two step/bank buttons simultaneously**: While hovering over or controlling any parameter
+- **Result**: The parameter instantly resets to its default value
+- **Use Case**: Faster than using Secondary Mode's reset hold functionality
+- **Compatibility**: Works with all parameter types that have default values

+This provides an alternative to the Secondary Mode reset functionality, allowing for instant parameter resets without the hold delay.

+### Parameter Value Undo/Redo
+Full undo/redo support for parameter value adjustments, allowing you to experiment freely and revert changes if needed:

+**Undo/Redo Operations**:
+- **Undo**: Press `Ctrl+Z` (Windows/Linux) or `Cmd+Z` (Mac) to undo the last parameter value change
+- **Redo**: Press `Ctrl+Y` (Windows/Linux) or `Cmd+Shift+Z` (Mac) to redo a previously undone change
+- **History Tracking**: Maintains a complete history of all parameter value adjustments made through the component
+- **Cross-Parameter**: Undo/redo works across different parameters - revert changes to any parameter you've adjusted
+- **Bank-Aware**: Works seamlessly across bank switches - undo changes from any bank
+- **Smart Validation**: Automatically validates that parameters still exist before restoring values

+**What Gets Tracked**:
+- All parameter value changes made via MIDI knob rotation
+- Changes to individual parameters and ParGroups
+- Adjustments across different banks and slots

+**Note**: This is separate from the slot assignment undo feature (enabled via `Enable Undo` parameter).
+Value undo/redo is always active and tracks actual parameter value changes.

+### UI Parameter Highlighting
+Visual feedback in the TouchDesigner UI helps identify which parameters can be controlled:

+**Parameter Color Coding**:
+- **Hovered Parameters**: When you hover over a parameter, it's highlighted in a distinct color in the UI
+- **Editable Parameters**: Parameters that can be adjusted (valid for control) are shown in a different color
+- **Visual Feedback**: Makes it immediately clear which parameter is currently targeted and which parameters are controllable
+- **Real-time Updates**: Colors update instantly as you move your mouse across different parameters

+This visual system provides clear feedback about parameter states directly in the TouchDesigner interface, complementing the VSN1's screen and LED feedback.

 ## Customization Parameters

 The following parameters are available to further customize the functionality of the component: